 Figure 13 below displays a preview of the photo gallery for a specific workspace labeled "Co-Working Space" (arrow 1).
 A main image is shown on the left, with thumbnails of other photos displayed to the right.
 An "All Photos" button (arrow 2) suggests that users can view the complete set of images for this workspace.

 Figure 13.
 Co-Working Space Details Interface

+Co-Working Space Label

+All photos button

+Details

 Figure 14 below outlines the layout of a detailed workspace information page.
 It indicates sections for the "Description" (arrow 4) of the workspace, the "Amenities" offered (arrow 5), and "Review" information (arrow 6), including an overall rating and ratings for specific aspects like cleanliness, accuracy, and location.